Emily Dickinson Lexicon

 - Satisfaction; pleasure; peace; moderate degree of happiness.

-- Composition; that which is contained; the things held or included in a certain group.
+- Composition; things held; that which is contained; items included in a certain group.

 contented (-er), verbal adj. [see content, adj.] (webplay: condition, limits, rest, satisfied, soul, stop, want).

-Pleased; satisfied; not complaining or demanding more; willing to put up with the current situation though it may not be ideal.
+Pleased; satisfied; not complaining; not demanding more; willing to put up with the current situation though it may not be ideal.